Why Is My Dog Not Pooping After Eating Chicken And Rice? (Understanding The Issue)

 Furthermore, it is low in fat and doesn’t contain a lot of filler and preservatives that you find in most pet foods.

-The whole idea of this chicken and rice dish is to make the dog’s diet palatable and easy to digest.
+The whole idea of this chicken and rice dish is to make your dog’s diet palatable and easy to digest.

 FAQ